Q. What do our villa classifications mean?

 If you have any special requirements for your holiday, accommodation or flights, please ensure they are requested at time of booking.
 As always, a request can never be guaranteed.
 Please contact Administration if you wish to add a request after the booking has been made.
 Please note we are unable to inspect requested items or services that are not advertised.

 Q. What happens if I encounter a problem whilst on holiday?

 If there is anything at all about your holiday or property, which you feel unhappy about it is important that you inform your representative as soon as possible, so they are able to take any action locally that may be necessary.
-Your representative's phone number can be located on your arrival instructions sent out with your ticket package and will also appear on your welcome note on your arrival in resort and in the information folder provided in your accommodation.
-Your representative should always be called in the first instance rather than the UK Office.
+Your representative should always be advised in the first instance rather than the UK Office.

 Q. When will I receive my travel documents?

 Q. How many drivers are included in my car hire?

-Your car hire package includes two name drivers per car.
+Your car hire package includes two named drivers per car.
 A third driver can be added at the car hire desk for a supplement.
 Drivers must be at least 21 years old and have held a full licence for at least a year.
 Please ensure that your choice of car can accommodate all of your luggage.
 Unfortunately, specific vehicle makes and models cannot be guaranteed.